 Guar Gum, Potassium Chloride, Salt, Carrageenan, Added Color, Calcium Carbonate, Vitamin E Supplement, Zinc Sulfate, Calcium Phosphate, Ferrous Sulfate, Choline Chloride, Niacin, Thiamine Mononitrate, Copper Sulfate, Calcium Pantothenate, Manganese Sulfate, Pyridoxine Hydrochloride, Vitamin B 12 Supplement, Riboflavin Supplement, Vitamin A Supplement, Folic Acid, Vitamin D 3 Supplement, Biotin, Potassium Iodide, and Sodium Selenite.

-About: This grain-free canned food from wellness features whole turkey, spinach, and added vitamins to help your hound feel his very best.
-The complete canned food can be eaten on its own or used as a topper to make your dog’s dry food more enticing.
+About: This grain-free canned food from Wellness features whole turkey, spinach, and added vitamins to help your hound feel his very best.
+The complete canned food that’s loaded with health benefits can be eaten on its own or used as a topper to make your dog’s dry food more enticing.

 - This North-American made food is packed with turkey protein

-- Formulated with antioxidants and vitamins to support your furry friend
+- Formulated with antioxidants and vitamins to support your furry friend’s immune health

 - Does not contain wheat, corn, soy, or artificial preservatives

 - Rich in fatty acids for healthy skin and a healthy coat

 - This turkey-rich recipe appeals to most pupper palates